Snowflake-Labs/terraform-provider-snowflake/pkg/acceptance/bettertestspoc/README.md

 - utilize `ContainsExactlyInAnyOrder` function in `pkg/acceptance/bettertestspoc/assert/commons.go` to create asserts on collections that are order independent
 - add config builders for other block types (Variable, Output, Locals, Module, Terraform)
 - add provider to resource/datasource models (use in the grant_ownership_acceptance_test)
-- explore HCL v2 in more detail (especially struct tags generation; probably with migration to plugin framework because of schema models)
+- explore HCL v2 in more detail (especially struct tags generation; probably with migration to plugin framework because of schema models); ref: https://github.com/hashicorp/hcl/blob/bee2dc2e75f7528ad85777b7a013c13796426bd6/gohcl/encode_test.go#L48
 - introduce some common interface for all three existing models (ResourceModel, DatasourceModel, and ProviderModel)
 - rename ResourceSchemaDetails (because it is used for the datasources and provider too)
-- consider duplicating the builders template from resource (currently same template used for datasources and provider)
+- consider duplicating the builders template from resource (currently same template used for datasources and provider which limits the customization possibilities for just one block type)
 - consider merging ResourceModel with DatasourceModel (currently the implementation is really similar)
 - remove schema.TypeMap workaround or make it wiser (e.g. during generation we could programmatically gather all schema.TypeMap and use this workaround only for them)